rahulnsecc/AI_4_all/agentic/autogen/azure_cost_optimizer/README.md

 - `autogen`: Framework for creating AI agents that automate tasks.
 - `datetime`: Handle dates for filtering cost data.
 - `shutil`: File operations for saving reports.
+- `groq`: For interacting with the Groq API for AI agent interactions.

 ## Main Steps in the Code
-1. Load environment variables for Azure credentials.
+1. Load environment variables for Azure credentials and Groq API key.
 2. Authenticate with Azure.
 3. Fetch Azure cost data via API.
 4. Check VM CPU usage using SSH or Azure metrics.